EZee-AP/ConanExileMods/README.md

 ### TrashCan
 ```
-adds a new "Chest" item that deletes its contents
+adds a new "Chest" item that can delete its contents
-when closed
 ```